ibm-cloud-docs/openwhisk/openwhisk_reference.md

 PHP actions are executed with PHP 7.3.0.
 To use this runtime, specify the `wsk` CLI parameter `--kind php:7.3` when you create or update an action.
 This behavior is the default when you create an action with a file that has a `.php` extension.

-The PHP 7.1 and 7.2 runtime are currently deprecated, is recommended that all actions get migrated to PHP 7.3 provides better latency, faster runs end to end.
+The PHP 7.1 and 7.2 runtime are deprecated.
+Migrate all actions to PHP 7.3 for better latency and faster runs end to end.

 The following PHP extensions are available in addition to the standard ones: